n8v-guy/slag/README.md

 * limit access only for team members
 * full text search through channels archive
 * browse channels history back to the beginning
-* import new messages on timer basis [TBD]
+* browse private messages with corresponding access rights
-* private channels & messages with corresponding access right [TBD]
+* import new messages on a timer basis

 **NB**: This service named after [slag glass](https://en.wikipedia.org/wiki/Slag), which is the solid state of **slack** in the meaning of **coal dust**.